D4nRusu/SO2025/README.md

 ## How to build and run the project

 Project can be built by running `make` in the root directory of the source code.
-This will compile both treasure manager and hub, and will output 2 executables, `tm` (Phase 1) and `th` (Phase 2).
+This will compile the treasure manager, hub, and score calculator
+It will output 3 executables, `tm` (Phase 1), `th` (Phase 2), and `tc` (Phase 3 calculator)

 The configured compiler is `gcc`.